aperezroca/flow-engine/README.md

 ## Development

     $ npm install
-    $ bower install
     $ grunt serve

-## Deployment
+## Building
-We use [Divshot](http://www.divshot.com) for deployment.

-We have three environments: development (master branch), staging (staging branch) and production (production branch).

-Divshot plays nicely with Grunt so you can build and deploy to any of the environments from the command line:

-    $ grunt deploy:development
-    $ grunt deploy:staging
+    $ npm install
-    $ grunt deploy:production
+    $ grunt build

-These commands build the application locally and upload the `/dist` folder.
+These commands build the application locally to the `/dist` folder.